FastTracker 2: Reception and impact

-FT2 got broadly popular in the demoscene and among tracker musicians in the end 1990s.
+FT2 got broadly popular in the demoscene and among tracker musicians in the late 1990s.
 FT2's biggest "rivals" in the scene were Scream Tracker and, in later years, Impulse Tracker.
-"FT2 vs IT" is a common and still ongoing debate among musicians, usually involving IT users complaining about FT2's mouse interface while FT2 users praise it and pointing out that every mouse feature has a keyboard shortcut as well.
+"FT2 vs IT" is a common and still ongoing debate among musicians, usually involving IT users complaining about FT2's mouse interface, while FT2 users praise that same interface, and point out that every mouse feature has a keyboard shortcut as well.

 Clones

 The FT2 inspired multiple later trackers in UX, design and technical capabilities and became therefore the starting point of a family of clones.

 Notably here, Ruben Ramos Salvador's clone FastTracker 3 (which later became Skale Tracker) and MilkyTracker.
 MilkyTracker is cross platform software and provides nearly all functionality available in the original FT2, with various other features.
 The GUI looks close, but intentionally different from the original.
 The shareware program Renoise also takes a portion of FT2's basic GUI and featureset-design, even though there are various major changes in its concept.
 Another early FastTracker 2-compatible tracker for windows was ModPlug Tracker (later OpenMPT), a tool which was also compatible with many other contemporary DOS trackers.
 SoundTracker (not to be confused with Ultimate Soundtracker) is a free (GPL-licensed) FT2-style tracker program for Unix-like operating systems.
 For many years, it was one of the very few mature Unix-based tracker programs.

-Recently, a modern clone named "FastTracker II clone" was released; it is written in C and uses SDL 2 to allow for easier porting.
-Though it runs on modern operating systems, it is otherwise nearly identical in functionality, with hotkeys and visuals accurate to the original.